abhayuvi/Experiments-on-DINO/README.md

 - Install the dependencies and test the setup.

-- this will require yaml version 0.31.0 , so install it through this command. '!pip install yapf==0.31.0'
+- this will require yaml version 0.31.0 , so install it through this command. `!pip install yapf==0.31.0`

 - Download the pre-trained DINO-4scale model with the ResNet-50 (R50) from [Here](https://drive.google.com/drive/folders/1qD5m1NmK0kjE5hh-G17XUX751WsEG-h_)